rlf/uSkyBlock/README.md

 Unfortunately, he had registered the plugin as `All rights reserved` on Bukkit, meaning the bukkit staff put the plugin under moderation - further increasing the work-load required to share the plugin.

-Those trying to get hold on Talabrek, had a hard time, and eventually multiple developers got hold on different versions of the uSkyBlock plugin, and tried to continue the work in various channels (wesley27 and wolfwork comes to mind).
+Those trying to get hold on Talabrek, had a hard time, and eventually multiple developers got their hands on different versions of the uSkyBlock plugin, and tried to continue the work in various channels (wesley27 and wolfwork comes to mind).

-After app.
-1½ months of refactoring, I got the following e-mail from Talabrek:
+On the very last day of 2014, we received the following e-mail from Talabrek:

 > Recently, now that a stable 1.8 and the future of spigot is looking hopeful, I have gotten back to work on the plugin.
 There is much to be done though, and I just don't have the time to do it, so I finally decided to make it available for the public to work on.
 This is when I noticed the work you and others have done on the plugin.
 >